-Because withdrawal from the institution affects financial aid eligibility, a student using scholarships, grants, or loans to pay for educational expenses, may experience the return of portions of those funds based on federal and state guidelines.
+Because withdrawal from the institution affects financial aid eligibility, a student using scholarships, grants, or loans to pay for educational expenses, may be required to return a portion of those funds based on federal and state guidelines.
 In addition, should a student receiving federal aid earn a 0.00 GPA for the semester, the midpoint of the semester will be used as the date of withdrawal, unless a later date of class attendance can be documented.
 This may result in a balance owed to the College.

 Refunds apply to tuition, class fees, room, and board charges.
-Parking fees are refunded only if decal is unused.
-Private room charges and student government fee are not refundable.
+Private room charges and general fee are not refundable.

-Date of Withdrawal from College Amount Refunded Amount Charged First 7 calendar days after classes begin 80% 20% Second 7 calendar days after classes begin 50% 50% Third 7 calendar days after classes begin and the ereafter 0% 100%
+Date of Withdrawal from College Amount Charged Amount Refunded First 7 calendar days after classes begin 20% 80% Second 7 calendar days after classes begin 50% 50% Third 7 calendar days after classes begin and tl nereafter 100% 0%

 Note: For students who receive federal aid and withdraw before the 60% point in the semester, aid will be returned to federal aid programs based on a ratio of number of calendar days remaining and the number of calendar days in the term.
-Aid will be refunded in the following order: Unsubsidized Stafford Loan, Subsidized Federal Stafford Loan, Perkins Loan, PLUS Loan, Pell Grant, SEOG Grant, Other Title IV Assistance.
+Aid will be refunded in the following order: Unsubsidized Stafford Loan, Subsidized Federal Stafford Loan, PLUS Loan, Pell Grant, SEOG Grant, Other Title IV Assistance.
 For NC students, refunds to those programs will be made according to state regulations.
 All outside scholarship monies received will be fully applied to the student's account to cover costs unless otherwise restricted.
 Institutional financial aid will be apportioned on a pro-rata basis.